Have you ever been involved in a parking lot car accident and wondered who the responsible driver was?

 However, if one party decides to file a report, this will force all parties to file a police report, as well.
 The self-reporting collision center will notify all parties involved, by telephone and in writing, that a police report needs to be filed with their version of events.

-Police do not attend the scene of a parking lot accident unless there are injuries or moving violations that go beyond the provincial highway traffic act.
+Police do not attend the scene of a parking lot accident unless there are injuries or moving violations beyond the legal scope of the provincial highway traffic act.
 Since parking lots are considered private property, the police cannot enforce the highway traffic act while on private property.

 The reality is that many drivers dispute responsibility when involved in a parking lot accident.
 Even if a self-collision report is filed, the report is completed by the drivers involved.
 This means that each driver can supply their version of the events that led to the accident.
 If the details of an accident are conflicting and there are no independent witnesses to corroborate someone’s story, the insurance company would deem the accident 50/50.